-How to create a bootable installer for macOS Catalina
+A step-by-step guide to creating a bootable macOS Catalina installer

 Why do I need a bootable installer for macOS Catalina?

 There are a number of reasons for creating a bootable USB Mac installer.

 - If you have more than one Mac, it allows you to install Catalina on all your other Macs without having to download it from the App Store each time.